TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 *   **Description**: Enable the robot
 *   **Supported Port**: ``29999``
 *   **Return**: ``ErrorID,{},EnableRobot();``
 *   **Optional parameters**: Number of optional parameters: 0, 1, or 4.
-The one parameter command provides the payload weight.
-The four parameters command provides the payload weight, centerX, centerY, and centerZ respectively.
+A command with zero parameters enables the robot without setting payload information.
+A command with one parameter provides the payload weight.
+A command with four parameters provides the payload weight, centerX, centerY, and centerZ respectively.

 .. list-table::
     :header-rows: 1